spencerldixon/Kiko-plus/_posts/2019-01-01-deep-q-learning-for-atari-games.md

 Here's Playing at episode 1.
 Some times we'll hit the ball accidentally, but we're still in the explore phase, so a lot of our movement is random and jittery.

 ![Pong at episode one](/assets/images/deep_q_learning_for_atari_games/pong_ep_1.gif)

+Updates coming over the next few days as training completes!

 ## Resources